advancedfx/advancedfx/misc/mirv-script/README.md

 # About

-This is the set of examples how `mirv_script` feature of HLAE can be used.
+This contains some examples how `mirv_script` feature of HLAE can be used.
 Only CS2 is supported.

 Basically, it allows to run javascript scripts in boajs, which is ECMAScript engine.
 Note [the limitations of boajs.](https://boajs.dev/conformance)